johnmccain/Drum-Machine/README.md

 Bug  | Details
 ------------- | -------------
-Responsive Formatting  | Responsive formatting displays incorrectly for certain screen sizes Mobile timing  | Timing for beats can be inacurrate on certain browsers, particularly on mobile Knob turning | Knobs seem to wobble when being turned
+Responsive Formatting  | Responsive formatting displays incorrectly for certain screen sizes Mobile Timing  | Timing for beats can be inacurrate on certain browsers, particularly on mobile Knob Turning | Knobs seem to wobble when being turned Browser Support | The drum machine doesn't work in some older browsers due to the newer technologies used (like vh/vw css units & the web audio api)
+Interrupted/Slow Connection | A slow or unreliable connection will cause the drum machine to fail to load Tap Tempo/Knob | The tap tempo does not correctly rotate the tempo knob when used (*fixing*) ~~Mobile Labels~~ | ~~Volume knob labels are styled incorrectly on mobile~~ **FIXED**